There is a stark difference between startups and business.

 Despite Mr. Trump’s best effort to kill “the onsite” dreams of our fellow countrymen, The “on-site” charm is back making the job seeker janta of our country dance.

-(note: I will stay apolitical by not dragging Trump into the debate J. He is Mr. President.
+(note: I will stay apolitical by not dragging Trump into the debate.
+He is Mr. President.
 First time in my life I do not envy the yanks.
 Our politicians seriously have someone to look up…Oops I mean down to)

 Startups are jazzy.
 They are cool.
-They are the ”in thing”.
-The “Hot” thing.
-The one with the oomph factor but they are also risky.
+They are the ”in thing”- The new kid on the block who has all the best toys.

 I can write this with confidence as I am a trained software engineer who discovered his real forte by working in my startup.

 Before i end, here is another carrot to join a startup- there is no dress code 🙂

 The rest of you can very well follow your dream of working in an MNC wearing formals and living your dream.